wasmCloud/tutorials/wasmcloud_basics/wash_intro/ctl.md

 `ctl link <ACTOR-ID> <PROVIDER-ID> wasmcloud:httpserver PORT=8080`{{copy}}

 If you were to view the help for this command, you would see that the `wasmcloud:httpserver` piece is refered to as the "contract ID".
-These contracts can be found in this [repo](https://github.com/wasmCloud/capability-providers).
+These contracts can be found in this [repo](https://github.com/wasmCloud/actor-interfaces).

-At this point, if you were to open a new terminal and `curl localhost:8080`, you would see your request echoed back to you.
+At this point, you should see your request echoed back to you.
+`curl localhost:8080`{{execute T2}}